otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-react-query-tanstack-query-react-hook-form.md

 A mutation is a function that performs an asynchronous task.
 It is similar to a query, but it is used for updating data.

+---

+## React Hook Form

-3. We are going to use `react-hook-form` to handle the form.
+1. We are going to use `react-hook-form` to handle the form.
 Install the package:

 ```bash
 npm install react-hook-form